jiafulow/emtf-book/_sources/docs.md

 - [Create your first book](https://jupyterbook.org/start/your-first-book.html)
 - [Host your book on the internet](https://jupyterbook.org/publish/web.html)

+The source repository is [here](https://github.com/jiafulow/emtf-book).
 [GitHub Actions](https://docs.github.com/en/actions) is used to build the book automatically in the continuous integration fashion.